 07 06 2017

-We will be talking food and culture with two of London's industry figures who met on the dance floor in the early 90's.
+Talking food and culture with two of London's industry figures who met on the dance floor in the early 90's.
 Dominic Cools-Lartigue, founder of Street Feast and Matt Munday, Journalist for the Sunday Times and The Observer.
 Through the 90’s Dominic Cools-Lartigue was putting on raves in a venue on Portobello Road with the likes of Roni Size and Daft Punk.
 Matt Munday was a DJ playing at some of the same parties, kicking off a friendship that has endured.

 Dominic Cools-Lartigue is the man cited as kickstarting and leading a new night time street food culture in London.
 Following the birth of his son he moved away from the club scene and set up Street Feast in 2012.
 It went from strength to strength, growing in size and sites with restaurateurs, musicians, thinkers and entrepreneurs all congregating at these events.
 Dominic is currently working on his next big thing, which is due to launch next year.